Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Introduction

+\begin{itemize} \item We \textbf{characterize and analyse a subtle yet under-explored reward-hacking risk \textbf{tool-call hacking}} in RL-trained RAG agents under multi-source retrieval settings.
+We formalize its manifestations and empirically underscores the necessity of tackling this challenge.

-\item We propose \textbf{Proof-of-Use (PoU)}, a contract-driven and evidence-grounded reinforcement learning framework that tightly couples the agent’s interaction protocol with causal evidence–reasoning–answer alignment, yielding verifiable and interpretable reasoning behaviors.
+\item To mitigate Tool-call Hacking, \textbf{we propose} \textbf{Proof-of-Use}, an evidence-grounded reinforcement learning framework that introduces a stepwise interaction protocol with progressive process rewards, a global answer-support alignment reward and an adaptive reward mixing training strategy.

-\item Extensive experiments across open-domain and multi-hop QA benchmarks demonstrate that PoU achieves strong performance in accuracy and faithfulness. \end{itemize}
+\item Extensive experiments across multiple datasets \textbf{demonstrate the strong performance} of PoU and its effectiveness in \textbf{mitigating tool-call hacking}.
+Beyond this, PoU \textbf{exhibits notable emergent properties}: robustness and adaptive tool-usage patterns naturally arise under domain and tool shifts, even though PoU does not explicitly optimize for them. \end{itemize}